Nematanthus tessmannii (Hoehne) Chautems

 USDA hardiness zones 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).

 How to Grow and Care

-If you have a high light area that calls for a hanging or table plant that flowers, Nematanthus are a perfect choice.
-Plants are easy to care for, drought resistant, and, with proper care, can bloom all year.
+If you have a high light area that calls for a hanging or table plant that flowers, Nematanthus plants are a perfect choice.
+They are easy to care for, drought-resistant, and, with proper care, can bloom all year.

 - Back to genus Nematanthus

 - Plantpedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin

 Click on a photo to see a larger version.